Forms: Course and Degree Resources

 Greetings!
 This page is dedicated to help students locate forms that they may need.
+Links to downloadable forms are marked with bullets.
 Before each link, there is a brief description.

 Congratulations!!
 You are GRADUATING!!

 Complete this form and bring it to your faculty adviser and Department Chair as part of your application for graduation.
 We'll see you at the ceremonies!

 Declaring Africana Studies as a Major, Double Major or Minor